Riyo10/Riyo10/README.md

 ---

 ### 🌐 Executive Summary
 As the Managing Director and CEO of **MaityOS**, but also developer from heart.
 I oversee our engineering direction and product architecture.
-We focus strictly on building proprietary, high-performance local products rather than standard consumer SaaS or client services.
+We focus strictly on building proprietary, high-performance Softwares.
 My work centers on native runtime efficiency, low-level system monitors, and clean desktop integrations.

 - 🛠️ **Active Engineering:** Developing our core operating system shell and refining local-first desktop frameworks.
 - 📦 **Architecture Philosophy:** Local-first data structures, native system performance, and strict engineering standards (Zero `any` in production TypeScript).